tecnoboyer/tecnoboyer/README.md

 <!-- - 🤔 I’m looking for help with -->

-- 🌱 Technology without ache "h".
-- 👯 I’m looking to collaborate on Projects
+- 🌱 I build **technology with purpose**—no hype, just human-centered design.
+- 👷‍♂️ Always up for collaboration in **IoT, infrastructure tech, or energy-smart systems**.
+- 🧰 Passionate about turning real-world constraints into **resilient, elegant solutions**.
+- 🗺️ Background in **engineering, software, networks, lean systems & data center design**.
-- 💬 Ask me about food  :)
+- 💬 Ask me about process automation, system integration, or even Venezuelan cuisine! 😄
-- 📫 How to reach me: -> leoboyer@gmail.com
+- 📫 Reach out: **leoboyer@gmail.com**
-- 😄 Pronouns: Le-o
-- ⚡ Favorite quote: "Done is better than Perfect!".
+- ⚡ Favorite quote: *"Done is better than perfect."*
+- 😄 Pronouns: **Le-o**